De Havilland Vampire: Origins

 Internally designated as the DH.100 and originally codenamed Spider Crab, the aircraft was entirely a de Havilland project, being principally worked upon at the company's facility at Hatfield, Hertfordshire.
-The construction of the aircraft exploited de Havilland's extensive experience in the use of moulded plywood for aircraft construction which had previously been used on the Mosquito, a widely produced fast bomber of the war.
+The construction of the aircraft exploited de Havilland's extensive experience in the use of moulded plywood for aircraft construction, which had previously been used on the Mosquito, a widely produced fast bomber of the war.

-The layout of the DH.100 used a single jet engine installed in an egg-shaped fuselage which was primarily composed of plywood for the forward section and aluminium throughout the aft section.
-It was furnished with conventional mid-mounted straight wings; air brakes were installed on the wings to slow the aircraft, a feature that had also been incorporated in the Meteor.
+The layout of the DH.100 used a single jet engine installed in an egg-shaped fuselage that was primarily composed of plywood for the forward section and aluminium throughout the aft section.
+It was furnished with conventional, mid-mounted, straight wings; air brakes were installed on the wings to slow the aircraft, a feature that had also been incorporated in the Meteor.
 Armament comprised four 20 mm Hispano Mk V cannon underneath the nose; from the onset of the design phase, even when the aircraft was officially intended to serve only as an experimental aircraft, the provision for the cannon armament had been included.

-Vampire F.1 TG/278; the square fins and high horizontal stabilizer were changed for later production aircraft.
+Vampire F.1 TG/278L The square fins and high horizontal stabilizer were changed for later production aircraft.

 On 20 September 1943, the first DH.100 prototype, serial number LZ548/G (Note: The 'G' suffix after the serial number indicated that the aircraft should have a guard at all times to maintain secrecy.), conducted its maiden flight from Hatfield Aerodrome; it was piloted by Geoffrey de Havilland Jr., the company's chief test pilot and son of the company's founder.
 This flight took place only six months after the Meteor had performed its own maiden flight; the first flight had been delayed due to the need to dispatch the only available engine suitable for flight to America to replace one destroyed in ground engine runs in Lockheed's prototype XP-80 jet fighter.
-Three prototypes, LZ548/G, LZ551/G, and MP838/G were produced in order to support the type's development.
+Three prototypes, LZ548/G, LZ551/G, and MP838/G, were produced to support the type's development.
 Testing showed the main problem was with directional instability – the aircraft "snaking" – this was corrected by changes to the tail design.

 Production and further development

 On 13 May 1944, an initial production order for 120 Vampire Mk I aircraft was received and quickly increased to 300 aircraft.
 The production Vampire Mk I did not fly until April 1945.
-Owing to the wartime pressures upon de Havilland's production facilities for existing aircraft types, English Electric Aircraft undertook production of the Vampire at their factories at Preston in Lancashire instead; the company would go on to produce the majority of the aircraft.
-Only about half a dozen production aircraft had been built by the end of the Second World War, although it did not result in the type becoming a victim of the extensive post-war cuts that were soon implemented, which had terminated the production of many aircraft along with development work upon several more.
+Owing to the wartime pressures upon de Havilland's production facilities for existing aircraft types, English Electric Aircraft undertook production of the Vampire at their factories at Preston in Lancashire, instead; the company went on to produce the majority of the aircraft.
+Only about half a dozen production aircraft had been built by the end of the Second World War, although it did not result in the type becoming a victim of the extensive postwar cuts that were soon implemented, which had terminated the production of many aircraft along with development work upon several more.
 Eventually, however, 244 production Mk 1 Vampire aircraft were built.